Skip to content

 If you are on city water and don’t deal with super dirty toilets, you can make a simple spray solution of white vinegar and about 20 drops of lemon essential oil.
 Spray outside of toilet, the seat and inside the bowl thoroughly.
 Sprinkle baking soda inside the bowl and use a toilet brush to scrub.

 I hope this has been a helpful post.
-DIY green cleaning with essential oil are so easy compared to DIY skin care!
-Commercial cleansing products are so incredibly toxic not to mention the money adds up.
+Adding essential oils into your cleaning routine is a safe and natural way to rid your home of a lot of harmful products.
+Commercial cleaning products are so incredibly toxic not to mention the money adds up and there’s literally a product for everything.
+Making your own natural cleaners cuts down on products and is a great way to simplify under your sink!
 If you aren’t into DIYing, I also love using THIS multi purpose product and wrote a post HERE on how I use it.
-I also love Seventh Generation products.

 xx, Jenni